LabGong/SDDObench/readme.md

 Where $T$ denotes the maximum change time.

 ## Citation
-If you think this benchmark has given you some help, please cite it in your publications or projects:
+The PDF version of the paper is available [here](https://www.researchgate.net/publication/382249402_SDDObench_A_Benchmark_for_Streaming_Data-Driven_Optimization_with_Concept_Drift#fullTextFileContent).
+If you find our SDDObench has given you some help, please cite it in your publications or projects:

 ```latex
 @inproceedings{zhong2024sddobench,